mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * HPKE parameters:
   * A Key Encapsulation Mechanism (KEM)
   * A Key Derivation Function (KDF)
-  * An AEAD encryption algorithm
+  * An Authenticated Encryption with Associated Data (AEAD) encryption algorithm
 * A hash algorithm
 * A MAC algorithm
 * A signature algorithm